DualCoder/vgpu_unlock/README.md

 ## Important!

-This tool is not guarenteed to work out of the box in some cases, so use it at your own risk.
+This tool is not guaranteed to work out of the box in some cases, so use it at your own risk.